Arup3201/techlearn/Python/Flask/Flask_Learnings.md

 I am listing down all the things I learnt about Flask in this documentation.
 Following are the topics covered-

-1. First application using Flask
+1. First application using Flask `001-First-Flask-App`
-2. Registration using Flask and HTML
+2. Registration using Flask and HTML `002-Flask-Register`
-3. Database connection
+3. Database connection `003-Flask-Database`
+4. Login Authentication `004-Flask-Authentication`

 ## First application using Flask